What type of manuscript do you edit?

 What is the process for submitting my manuscript to you?

-You should send your clean manuscript (i.e. free from track changes and comments) to the Detail Devil, along with your preferred style guide (e.g. APA’s Publication manual or the Oxford guide to style), your publisher’s or university’s requirements, or other set of guidelines to which your manuscript is required to conform.
+I’ll provide you with a link to a shared Dropbox folder created especially for your project and ask you to upload your clean manuscript (i.e. free from track changes and comments), along with your preferred style guide (e.g. APA’s Publication manual or the Oxford guide to style), your publisher’s or university’s requirements, or other set of guidelines to which your manuscript is required to conform.